ouster/PDODblibBundle/README.md

 http://www.unixodbc.org/ - this site is extremely slow/broken so grab them from here:
 [http://www.linuxfromscratch.org/blfs/view/svn/general/unixodbc.html]

-To get PHP sources and build pdo.so & pdo_odbc.so for use with unixODBC:
+To get PHP sources and build pdo.so & pdo_odbc.so for use with unixODBC / PHP:
 ===============================================================
 git clone https://github.com/php/php-src